aws/aws-encryption-sdk-javascript/modules/hkdf-node/README.md

 # @aws-crypto/hkdf-node

-Another HMAC-based Key Derivation Function for Node.js.
+This module exports a HMAC-based Key Derivation Function (HKDF) for Node.js.
 The function is very simple,
-but having a reviewed version
+but having a reviewed module
 with extensive test vectors is valuable.
-As a crypto primitive it is useful, but the Node.js `crypto` module only exposes what openssl supports.
+As a crypto primitive hkdf is useful, but the Node.js `crypto` module only exposes what openssl supports.
 Since it is so simple and derivable, there are no plans to include this in Node.js core.

+This module use used as part of the AWS Encryption SDK for JavaScript to provide hkdf key derivation for specific algorithm suites.

 spec: https://tools.ietf.org/html/rfc5869